 The year starts off with a new collaboration by making the cinematic electronic tracks Momentum Catch and Set Forth for Bibliotheque Music on album Synth Stories Vol 2.
 The aftertaste was great so he did some more, resulting in single Arcade – a pulsating analog synth build.
 In May he released ambient album Lake Themes featuring 12 instrumentals made from electric guitars, analogue synths and tonal percussion, once again reflecting on the surroundings and nearby lake in Stockholm.
 After that he continued to work on another project for Bibliotheque Music during the summer resulting in the orchestral hybrid tracks An Opening, Beyond The Hurdles and We Won out in October 2020 on production music album Transitions: Emotive Builds.

 2021 starts off with tracks Keeping Focus, Game On, Alt Reality and Motivator on album Beats: Japan (BIBTQ158), Bibliotheque Music.
-The In April a new ambient album Patience was released.
+Then in April a new ambient album Patience was released.
 Featuring 11 tracks ranging from positive, reflective and poignant moods to quirky experiments.
-Some tracks are brand new, others are remixes and edits of previously unreleased songs.
+Some tracks were brand new, others remixes and edits of previously unreleased songs.

 Just a month later piano based single Finding Space was out on streaming platforms – a first sample of a new album he’s working on, planned to be released in the fall 2021.